anngroong/podcasts/content/episode/477-benyamin-poghosyan-ajapahyan-sentencing-moldova-elections-armenia-epc-summit-peace-act-military-personnel-shortages-defense-budget-cuts.md

 - What lessons from Moldova matter for Armenia’s 2026 race?
 - How do EU timing and optics shape Armenia’s field?
 - Did EPC and Warsaw deliver anything concrete?
-- How could the PEACE Act affect speech and politics in Armenia?
+- How could the PEACE Act affect speech and politics?
 - What trade-offs come with conscription cuts and budget shifts?
 - Why is the 44-day war report being held back?

-## Thoughts from the Participants
+# Thoughts from the Participants
-- Benyamin: Warns of heightened political turbulence as Armenia approaches the 2026 elections.
+- __Benyamin:__ Warns of heightened political turbulence as Armenia approaches the 2026 elections.
-- Hovik: Notes that Arman Tatoyan has officially entered Armenian politics and flags what this could mean for the opposition landscape.
+- __Hovik:__ Notes that Arman Tatoyan has officially entered Armenian politics and flags what this could mean for the opposition landscape.

 ## Referenced Articles & Sources